 ~ implementing a small scale rotational grazing plan, along with integrating our existing poultry.

-~ growing medicinal herbs to move towards taking ownership of, and develop further, our small business of growing medicinal herbs for an established herb company.
+~ growing medicinal herbs with the option of taking ownership of, and develop further, our small business of growing medicinal herbs for an established herb company.

 ~developing a small scale craft cider and mead production, managing existing and newly developing orchards which will increase as trees mature.